-When most people consider estate planning, they think of creating a Will.
-While this can certainly help achieve your future plans for your family and heirs, it can also result in a complex and lengthy probate process.
+When most people consider estate planning, they think of creating a will.
+While this can certainly help achieve your future plans for your family and heirs, it can also result in a complex and lengthy process.
 Additionally, your named heirs will only collect your assets and property after you die.

 Every person has the right to ensure that their property and assets pass to assigned heirs upon their death.
 However, the traditional process to complete these goals, known as probate, can be lengthy, complex, and expensive.
 In some situations, probate can take months or years to resolve.

-A Living Trust will remain in effect until the Trust maker dies.
+A living trust will remain in effect until the trust maker dies.
 However, this does not mean that it cannot change.
-The Trust is “revocable” because the Trust maker is the only party with the authority to change its terms.
+The trust is “revocable” because the trust maker is the only party with the authority to change its terms.

-Traditionally, a person can author a Will that describes the property they wish for each party to receive.
-However, in most situations, a Will must pass through probate.
-This could result in concerns over the validity of the Will, difficulties with the issuance of payments to an executor and the court, and significant delays.
+Traditionally, a person can author a will that describes the property they wish for each party to receive.
+However, in most situations, a will must pass through probate.
+This could result in concerns over the validity of the will, difficulties with the issuance of payments to an executor and the court, and significant delays.

-This type of Trust is also a flexible tool, as you can alter or destroy the arrangement at any time.
-Call an experienced lawyer today to discuss Cary Revocable Living Trusts and secure the future for you and your family.
+This type of trust is also a flexible tool, as you can alter or destroy the arrangement at any time.
+Contact an experienced lawyer today to discuss Cary revocable living trusts and secure the future for you and your family.

 Call Cary Estate Planning today to schedule a free, no-obligation consultation.